-There can be some confusion when it comes to vegan leather, what is it, and whether it’s actually a better option than other types of leather.
+There can be some confusion when it comes to vegan leather.

-In this guide, we provide an overview of what vegan leather is, and whether it’s ethical, sustainable and eco friendly.
+In this guide, we provide an overview of what vegan leather is, how it might compare to other types of leather, and whether it might be ethical, sustainable and eco friendly overall.

 Summary – Is Vegan Leather Ethical, Sustainable & Eco Friendly?

-If bio based or other types of more eco friendly or renewable faux leathers become available in the future – this would start tipping the ethical rating in faux leather’s favor a lot more.
+Bio based faux leathers are being developed, such as cork leather, or barkcloth, glazed cotton, waxed cotton, and paper.
+If bio based leathers are used more widely in the future – this would start tipping the ethical rating in faux leather’s favor a lot more.

 With any leather product, or product in general, you might ask yourself overall how it’s made, how long you can use it before you need to replace it, and then, what will happen when you need to dispose of it.